medic/cht-android/README.md

        }
    ```

-2. Add icons, strings etc. in `src/<new_brand>` folder.
-Is required to place there at least the `src/new_brand/res/values/strings.xml` file with the name of the app and the URL of the CHT instance:
+2. Add icons, strings etc. in the `src/<new_brand>` folder.
+It's required to place there at least the `src/new_brand/res/values/strings.xml` file with the name of the app and the URL of the CHT instance:

    ```xml
    <?xml version="1.0" encoding="utf-8"?>